ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 the implemented procedures also requires the python pakage [NumPy](http://www.numpy.org/), which is also a dependency of both Scipy and Dipy.

-## Simulations
+## Simulation 1

+In this study, the performance of the fwDTI fitting techniques is first assessed for five different tissue's diffusion tensor FA levels and for free water volume fraction contamination using the multi-tensor simulation module available in Dipy.
+This simulation corresponds to the results reported in Figure 5 of the original article [@Hoy2014-lk].

-In their original study, Hoy and colleagues simulated a measurement along 32 diffusion directions with diffusion weighting b-values of 500 and 1500 $s/mm^{2}$ and with six b-value=0 $s/mm^{2}$ images.
+The acquisition parameters for this first simulation are based on the acquisition parameters previouly optimized by Hoy et al. (2014) which consist in diffusion-weighted measures along 32 diffusion directions for diffusion b-values of 500 and 1500 $s/mm^{2}$ and with six b-value=0 $s/mm^{2}$ images.
+As in the original article, the ground truth of tissue's diffusion tensor had a constant diffusion trace of $2.4 \times 10^{-3} mm^{2}/s$.
-These simulations correspond to the results reported in Figure 5 of the original article.
-We conducted Monte Carlo simulations using the multi-tensor simulation module available in Dipy and using identical simulated acquisition parameters.
-As in the original article, fitting procedures are tested for voxels with five different FA values and with constant diffusion trace of $2.4 \times 10^{-3} mm^{2}/s$.
-The eigenvalues used for the five FA levels are reported in Table @tbl:table.
+The diffusion tensor's eigenvalues used for the five FA levels are reported in Table @tbl:table.

 Table: Eigenvalues values used for the simulations {#tbl:table}